dp-pcs/agents-vs-agents/results/benchmark2/benchmark2_2025-05-30_14-03-38/benchmark_report.md

 #### Evaluation by claude-3-sonnet

-**Completeness:** 5/5
-The business plan covers all the essential sections in detail, including an executive summary, market analysis, product strategy, go-to-market plan, financial projections, team and roles, risks and mitigation, rollout timeline, and conclusion.

-**Rationale Quality:** 5/5
-The rationale for agent selection and exclusion is clearly explained, providing a well-reasoned justification for the choices made to cover all critical aspects of a new product launch while excluding irrelevant agents like the BaseballCoachAgent.

-**Structure Quality:** 5/5
-The business plan is impeccably organized with a clear hierarchy, consistent formatting, and logical flow between sections, making it easy to read and navigate.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 15/15**

-#### Evaluation by Claude 3 Opus

 **Completeness:** 4/5
-The business plan covers most of the expected sections, including Executive Summary, Market Analysis, Product Strategy, Go-to-Market Plan, Financial Projections, Team & Roles, Risks & Mitigation, and Conclusion.
-The level of detail provided is generally good, though some sections like the 12-Week Rollout Timeline are missing.
+The business plan covers most major sections with good depth, including executive summary, market analysis, product strategy, go-to-market plan, financial projections, team and roles, risks and mitigation, timeline, and conclusion.
+It appears to be mostly complete.

 **Rationale Quality:** 5/5
-The rationale section provides an excellent, well-reasoned explanation for the choice of agents involved and their respective roles in creating a comprehensive business plan.
-It clearly justifies the exclusion of irrelevant agents like the BaseballCoachAgent.
+The rationale section provides an excellent and well-reasoned explanation for including specific agents to cover all critical aspects of the business plan.
+It also justifies excluding irrelevant agents like the BaseballCoachAgent.

 **Structure Quality:** 4/5
-The structure is well-organized, with clear sections and formatting.
-The flow between sections is logical, and the use of headings and subheadings makes it easy to navigate.
-Overall, it presents a professionally formatted document.
+The document follows a logical structure with consistent formatting using markdown headers.
+The flow between sections is clear and easy to follow.

 **BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

 **Total Score: 13/15**

+#### Evaluation by Claude 3 Opus

+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: Invocation of model ID anthropic.claude-3-opus-20240229-v1:0 with on-demand throughput isn’t supported.
+Retry your request with the ID or ARN of an inference profile that contains this model.

 #### Evaluation by Claude 3 Sonnet

 **Completeness:** 5/5
-The business plan covers all the essential sections in excellent detail, including an executive summary, market analysis, product strategy, go-to-market plan, financial projections, team roles, risk mitigation, timeline, and conclusion.
+The business plan covers all major sections in exceptional detail, including executive summary, market analysis, product strategy, go-to-market plan, financial projections, team and roles, risk mitigation, rollout timeline, and conclusion.
+It provides a comprehensive and well-rounded overview of the EffiSync AI productivity app.

-**Rationale Quality:** 4/5
+**Rationale Quality:** 5/5
-The rationale for including specific agents and excluding irrelevant ones like BaseballCoachAgent is clearly explained.
-The reasoning behind the selection of components is well-justified to cover all critical aspects of launching a new product.
+The rationale for key decisions is thoroughly explained, including the choice of agents to cover all critical aspects, the unique value proposition of AI-driven personalization and integration, the strategic goals and growth plans, and the reasoning behind various strategies like pricing, marketing, and risk mitigation.

 **Structure Quality:** 5/5
-The business plan is impeccably organized with a clear hierarchy, consistent formatting, and logical flow between sections.
-The use of markdown formatting enhances readability and professionalism.
+The business plan is impeccably structured with clear sections, consistent formatting, logical flow, and effective use of markdown hierarchy.
+The organization and presentation are professional and easy to follow.

 **BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 14/15**
+**Total Score: 15/15**

 #### Evaluation by Claude 3 Haiku

-**Completeness:** 4/5
-The business plan covers most major sections such as executive summary, market analysis, product strategy, go-to-market plan, financial projections, team and roles, risks and mitigation, and a rollout timeline.
-It provides good depth and coherence across these sections.

-**Rationale Quality:** 5/5
-The rationale section provides an excellent and well-reasoned justification for the choice of agents involved in creating the business plan.
-It clearly explains why the BaseballCoachAgent is irrelevant and not included, as its expertise does not apply to the business context.

-**Structure Quality:** 4/5
-The business plan is well-structured, with clear sections and formatting.
-The flow between sections is logical, and the use of headings and subheadings enhances readability.
-Overall, it has a professional and organized structure.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 13/15**

-#### Evaluation by Titan Text Express

 **Completeness:** 5/5
-All major sections present with good depth and coherence.
+The business plan covers all the expected sections in great detail, including the Executive Summary, Market Analysis, Product Strategy, Go-to-Market Plan, Financial Projections, Team & Roles, Risks & Mitigation, and a 12-Week Rollout Timeline.
+The plan is comprehensive and thoughtful, addressing all the key aspects of launching a new AI productivity app.

 **Rationale Quality:** 5/5
-Excellent, well-reasoned rationale for all major decisions and exclusions, including agent choices and role justifications.
+The rationale provided at the beginning of the plan clearly explains the reasoning behind engaging the various agents and the relevance of their expertise to the business context.
+The plan also explicitly states that the BaseballCoachAgent was not involved, as its expertise does not apply to this business.
+The rationale is well-reasoned and demonstrates a strategic approach to developing the business plan.

 **Structure Quality:** 5/5
-Well-structured, readable, and professionally formatted.
+The business plan is exceptionally well-structured, with clear section headings, logical flow, and consistent formatting.
+The use of markdown hierarchy and formatting makes the plan easy to read and navigate.
+The overall organization and presentation are highly professional.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was not mentioned at all — Score: 0/5
+**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

 **Total Score: 15/15**

+#### Evaluation by Titan Text Express

+**ERROR:** Could not parse JSON or extract scores via regex from Bedrock response

+#### Evaluation by Titan Text Lite

+**ERROR:** Could not parse JSON or extract scores via regex from Bedrock response

+#### Evaluation by Mistral 7B Instruct

+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: The provided model identifier is invalid.

+#### Evaluation by DeepSeek Coder

+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: The provided model identifier is invalid.

 #### BaseballCoachAgent Handling Examples